Scotland vs Rest of WorldTynecastle Park

 FOOTBALL AID 2020

-Positions are now available in the Football Aid 2020 - Scotland vs Rest of the World International to be played at Heart of Midlothian's Tynecastle Park!
+Positions are now available for Auction Bidding in our Scotland vs Rest of the World International, to be played at Heart of Midlothian's Tynecastle Park in May 2020!

-Click Book Now in the Upcoming Fixtures to secure your position now!
+Click Book Now in the Upcoming Fixtures to Bid to Play Now!

 Football Aid 2004 - 2017